with an employee and discuss a serious behavior or performance issue,

 If you want to make tough feedback less tough, focus on how to eliminate the

 shock and disbelief factor.
-Here’s how: is that
+Here’s how:

 and set the employee’s and your expectations up-front.